 One of Alaska’s treasures is the Iditarod.
 It’s an annual dog mushing race held in March.
 Mushers come from all over the world with the hope of finishing the 1000 miles race to Nome, through Arctic conditions.

 Only 17% of Alaska’s tourists visit in the winter.
 Yes, the summers are beautiful, albeit short.
 But winter is a different experience.
-For me, that’s when nature’s heartbeat is the strongest.
+For me, that’s when nature comes alive.

 It’s been interesting to see the different types of people who are attracted to mushing.
 From a PhD scientist from Norway, to a 90% disabled veteran soldier, to an Australian who grew up having never seen snow.
 There’s also a lady who has raced the Iditarod 30 times and is a cancer survivor.